EESSI/docs/docs/test-suite/ReFrame-configuration-file.md

 reframe --detect-host-topology[=FILE]
 ```

 The output will be put in a file if this is specified or printed in the output.
-It will look something like this.
+It will look something like this:

 ```json
 {